dscape/specify/README.md

 <a name="reporters"/>
 # reporters

-if you feel like the output sent to `stdout` is ugly you can do `npm install colors`. if thats still not good enough, write your own reporter and send in a pull request. now use it:
+if you feel like the output sent to `stdout` is ugly you can write your own reporter and send in a pull request.

+now use it:

 ``` js
 specify('specify#ask_for_a_specific_reporter', function(assert) {